 Languages Have Failed You

 Now might feel like a good time for microservices.
 Afterall, the network is the ultimate “don’t touch this fucking code” access modifier that not even Reflection could get through.
 Your “this is public for me, but not for you!” code is safe.
+Forever.

-We put a lot of thought into all of the HTTP APIs we expose.
-They’re deliberate.
 Though the network can’t be the only answer.
 And, as Java developers probably know, it isn’t.

 Martin Fowler’s been writing about the importance of public and published interfaces since 2002.